kbastamow/23Mar-Exercise-MySQL-relations/README.md

 LEFT JOIN orders ON users.id=orders.user_id
 LEFT JOIN products_orders ON orders.id=products_orders.order_id
-INNER JOIN products ON products.id=products_orders.product_id GROUP BY orders.id  # THIS HERE allows several products to be written on the same line with the order ORDER BY users.name; # This orders the table by name
+INNER JOIN products ON products.id=products_orders.product_id GROUP BY orders.id  -- THIS HERE allows several products to be written on the same line with the order.
+If you remove the GROUP BY clause, MySQL will not know how to group the results, and will return an error.
+ORDER BY users.name; --This orders the table by name
 ```
 | client_full_name  | order_id | contains_products                      |
 |-------------------|----------|----------------------------------------|